 California teens arrested in 920 chicken deaths

 FRESNO, Calif.
-(AP) — Deputies in central California have arrested four people — one adult and three juveniles — who are suspected of breaking into a Foster Farms chicken ranch and killing more than 900 birds with a golf club.
+(AP) — Deputies have arrested four young men — one adult and three juveniles — suspected of breaking into a Foster Farms chicken ranch and killing more than 900 birds with a golf club in California.

-Investigators say the suspects pulled back a fence Sept.
-20 to gain access to a shed south of Fresno and massacred 920 chickens with a golf club and possibly another blunt instrument.
+Investigators say the suspects pulled back a fence on Sept.
+20 to break into a barn south of Fresno.
+Once inside they beat 920 chickens to death with a golf club and possibly another blunt instrument, investigators said.

 The suspects were caught by detectives from a special Fresno-based agriculture task force, a sheriff's unit established to investigate farming-related crimes in the nation's leading agra-business county, with $5 billion in annual revenues.

 Not all the chickens at the facility were killed, said Foster Farms spokesman Ira Bell, noting the barns typically have several thousand chickens inside.
 He said Thursday that as a chicken producer certified by the American Humane Association, the company takes the incident seriously.